melparker101/OvaMap/OvaMap_info.md

 - This script sources a "R/functions.R" file containing the functions that are required.
 - Dataset names
 - Go through the script and find anything else that needs changing!

+## 3. Add in the other datasets
+Group 2 datasets do not have SRA paired read fastq files and SRA metadata availible.
+However, they could be good datasets to add in!
+More information in the [G2/README.md file](https://github.com/melparker101/OvaMap/tree/main/prepare_datasets/G2).
+I haven't started working on these yet, but the markdown file has information on where to get the data from.

+- Fan10X
+- Wagner10X
+- Lengyel10X
+- LengyelDropSeq